ViCCo-Group/DNN_vs_brain-and-behavior/README.md

 SORTABLE TABLE: https://annawff.github.io/DNN-vs-brain-and-behavior/

-Labels: behavior, brain_imaging, review, human, rodent, monkey, eeg, electrophysiology, fMRI, visual, semantic
+Labels: behavior, brain_imaging, review, human, rodent, monkey, eeg, electrophysiology, fMRI, MEG, visual, semantic

 If you wish to add a new paper, please add it here[LINK] and we will upload the table regulary.